MarrkDJ/pipe-demo/README.md

-# Heroku pipe demo with environtment vars enzo
+# Heroku pipe demo with environtment vars weonufwoiehjfwoieg

 This project will demonstrate Heroku pipelines with config vars (environment variables).
 After following this demo, you will have a project with multiple environments.
 Every environment will be the same in source code, but different in appearance, due to environment variables.